-Kibbeh Nayeh, most often known as a Lebanese dish, is one of those foods that’s like Marmite, you either love it or hate it, with very little in between.
+Kibbeh Nayeh is one of those foods, that like Marmite, you either love or hate with very little in between.

-And people have been eating dishes of raw meat in different countries around the world forever.
+People have been eating raw meat in countries all over the world forever without any ill effects.

 To be honest there was a time in my life when I couldn’t even contemplate eating any kind of meat raw, not even sushi!